June 24, 2024

-In part 1 and part 2, we worked to understand the problems associated with bringing database changes into a CI/CD flow and break it into manageable and, hopefully, solvable chunks.
+In the previous section, we worked to understand the problems associated with bringing database changes into a CI/CD flow and break it into manageable and, hopefully, solvable chunks.
+Now we begin to address those chunks one at a time.

-In this part of the series, we begin to address those chunks one at a time.
-With that in mind, the first thing we have to do is to get our inbound changes into some sort of structure that we can handle.
-If we cannot get this first piece organized, we will fall victim to the lesser discussed truth of computing — “chaos in, chaos out”.
+With that in mind, the first thing we have to do is get our inbound changes into some sort of structure that we can handle.
+If we cannot get this first piece organized, we will fall victim to the lesser-discussed truth of computing — “chaos in, chaos out”.
 (Closely related to “garbage in, garbage out” — but with more downtime.)

 Changes and batches